Investing in the Stock Market: A Comprehensive Guide for Beginners in 2025

 Step 2: Set Clear Financial Goals

-Before investing, define your financial goals.
-Are you investing for retirement, a down payment on a house, or your child’s education?
-Your goals will determine your investment strategy, including your time horizon and risk tolerance.
+Before investing in the stock market, you need to have clearly defined your financial goal.
+Are you investing for retirement, saving for a down payment on a home, or paying for your child’s education?
+Your goals will dictate your investment approach, including your time horizon and risk tolerance, and allow you to make better decisions along the way.

 a.
 Short-Term vs. Long-Term Goals